 Media Queries 101

-At the basic level, media queries enable an email developer to create a responsive email by detecting the width of the display.
-For this purpose, the most commonly used query is max-width.
-Any width that is less than the max-width specified, all of the CSS within the query will take effect.
+At the basic level, media queries allow an email developer to create responsive emails by detecting the width of the display.
+For responsive email design, coders use the min-width and max-width media queries.

 How media queries function can be a bit confusing.
-Let’s take a look at the queries which are commonly used in email.
+Let's take a look at the two queries which are commonly used in email: min-width and max-width.
+They are also used in web design to create a mobile-friendly experience as they allow for different layouts based on the viewport.

 @media only screen and (max-width: 600px) {...}